ambro034/Policy_Depth_and_Width/README.md

 Where:
   - *data* is the name of the dataframe
-  - *id* is the column position for Statement IDs in the dataframe
+  - *id* is ts the column position for Statement #1 in the dataframe
-  - *new_year* is the column position for Statement #1 in the dataframe
+  - *old_year* ishe column position for Statement IDs in the dataframe
-  - *old_year* is the column position for Statement #2 in the dataframe
+  - *new_year* i the column position for Statement #2 in the dataframe
   - *l* is the minimum n-gram length the function is observing (i.e., *l* = 2, two-word chucks)

 #### sheet_loop